SUMAR7/quilljs-rails/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/abhinavmathur/quilljs-rails.
+This gem is a fork of https://github.com/abhinavmathur/quilljs-rails.
+Bug reports and pull requests are welcome on GitHub.

 ## License